 Writing is seen as a potential luxury that has become an inconvenience.
-Of course, “it’s the right thing to do“, but the “system” prevents academic writing from happening.
+Of course, it’s the right thing to do, but the system prevents academic writing from happening.

-The “system” can be characterised as follows (no particular order):
+Depending upon your circumstances, the system can be characterised as follows (no particular order):

 - the university is focused on teaching, not research;

 - I have too much administration to do (no time to write);

 - I have to service students’ pastoral needs and they are getting more demanding each year;

 - students arrive at university less prepared than they used to, so they need extra support outside of scheduled classes;

 - the university places an emphasis upon student satisfaction surveys rather than the creation of scholarly work;